 I have been setting my sights on day trip destinations near Kansas City.
-I’m seeking places to branch out and shoot amateur landscape and wildlife photography.
+I’m seeking places to branch out and shoot landscape and wildlife photography.
 I visited Loess Bluffs National Wildlife Refuge in northwest Missouri, about 90 minutes drive north of the city.

 Loess Bluffs is a birdwatchers’ favorite thanks to its terrain of wetlands and grasslands, which draws populations of bald eagles, trumpeter swans, snow geese, shorebirds, songbirds, waterfowl and other bird species.